cevatarmutlu/tree_example/README.md

 ## INTRODUCTION

-This repo reads the given excel file and creates a tree from the excel file.
-For creates a tree, uses `Neo4j`.
+This repo reads the given excel file and creates a tree from data of the excel file.
+For creates tree, uses `Pandas` and for to store the tree uses `Neo4j`.
 ## Used Technologies

 Tecnology | Information